Learn how to make smoked lobster tails on ANY grill or smoker!

 Do not marinate them in anything acidic or they will pre-cook (this is known as ceviche and not what we are going for here.)

-If you want to go bigger with your seasonings, try a cajun spice rub, a sweet BBQ rub, or a seafood seasoning like this one we like from Chef Paul.
+If you want to go bigger with your seasonings, try a Cajun spice rub, a sweet BBQ rub, or a seafood seasoning like this one we like from Chef Paul.

-Basting with Garlic Lemon Butter
+Basting with Lemon Garlic Butter

 This adds TONS of flavor AND keeps the lobster tails moist during the smoking process.